List of NCAA men's volleyball programs

-This is a list of colleges and universities with National Collegiate Athletic Association (NCAA) – sanctioned men's indoor volleyball teams that compete for either the NCAA National Collegiate Men's Volleyball Championship or the NCAA Division III Men's Volleyball Championship.
+This is a list of colleges and universities with National Collegiate Athletic Association (NCAA)–sanctioned men's indoor volleyball teams that compete for either the NCAA men's volleyball tournament or the NCAA Division III men's volleyball tournament.

 Structure

 The competition structure of men's volleyball dramatically differs from that of most sports sponsored by the NCAA.
 In most sports, teams are divided into three divisions: